USFWS/secas/_posts/2026-03-31-Taking-a-closer-look-at-corridors-in-the-Southeast-Conservation-Blueprint.md

 hero:
   name: HubsCorridors2025Map.jpg
   alt: Map of hubs and corridors in continental Southeast and Caribbean.
 Dark gray hubs and light gray corridors on top of a gray basemap.
-  caption: SECAS staff are starting to explore improvements to corridors methods in the Southeast Blueprint.
+  caption: SECAS staff are starting to explore improvements to corridors methods in the Southeast Blueprint (version 2025 pictured here).
   headerClass: light-text
   float: right
 ---